magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 ### A kind of TDD

-By modifying the `shopping.html` file and disabling the JavaScript from the browser, we have just exercised a kind of TDD (Test Driven Development) approach.
+By modifying the `shopping.html` file and disabling the JavaScript from the browser, we have just exercised a kind of TDD (Test-Driven Development) approach.

 To fix the failure we just met, we need to add a route for the